mwasplund/mwasplund.github.io/_posts/2022-03-08-modules-in-our-builds.md

 ]
 ```

+#### Existing Dependencies
-However, if a build system is designed with the key dependency graph already in place between project references then it is a simple matter of mapping project structures to modules.
-We can take advantage of the existing dependency graph between projects to automatically incorporate module interface dependencies.
-This is where we can easily mirror a library boundary to have a single interface unit export the symbols that are public to the library.
+If a build system is designed with a dependency graph already in place between project references then it is a simple matter of mapping project structures to modules.
+We can take advantage of the existing dependency graph between projects to automatically incorporate module Interface Dependencies.
+This is where we can mirror a library boundary to have a single interface unit export the symbols that are public to the library.
 From here the build system can incorporate project references to automatically reference the module interface units for the upstream dependencies when building and link against the library symbols as is done today.

 It is also advantageous at this stage to enforce a naming convention that requires a project name to match the internal module that will be exported.
 While we could conceivable allow for any module name, and rely on the individual project authors to coordinate their names, it will become impossible to manage as module usage proliferates.
-It is my goal that Modules can facilitate the adoption of a true package manager which will inevitable lead to collisions between name ownership within named modules.
+Modules can facilitate the adoption of a package manager which will inevitable lead to collisions between name ownership within named modules.

 **ModuleA/Recipe.toml**
 ```toml